 What message is being sent to the children of today when unborn babies die and life is expected to go on without a care, without a pause, a reflection or a tear?

-We wonder why our world, the youth, and young adults of today seem distant from morality… this is just one reason!
-As soon as we teach one generation not to blink at death, at any point, we have encouraged immorality.
+We wonder why our world, the youth, and young adults of today seem distant from morality; this is just one reason!
+As soon as we teach one generation not to blink at death, at any point, we have encouraged a non-biblical view on life.

 All I can say, is I am shocked.